 Nature of Ventures

-Companies must intend to be operating companies with corporate structures and financial statements that reflect real operating revenues and expenses.
-This requirement is intended to exclude investment vehicles, partnerships, licensing and other pass-through entities where returns are measured for investment value versus operating earnings.
+Competition entries must intend to be operating for profit ventures with corporate structures and financial statements that reflect real operating revenues and expenses.
+This requirement is intended to exclude investment vehicles, partnerships, licensing, and other pass-through entities where returns are measured for investment value versus operating earnings.

-The competition focuses on new, independent ventures in the seed, start-up or early growth stages.
-In addition to what is outlined in the above paragraph, generally excluded are the following: buy-outs, expansions of existing companies, roll-ups, real estate syndications, tax shelters, franchise based outlets, licensing agreements for distribution in a different geographical area and spin-outs from existing corporations.
+Plans for tax-exempt, not-for-profit entities are not eligible for the competition.
+The competition focuses on new, independent ventures in the seed, start-up, or early growth stages.
+In addition to what is outlined in the above paragraph, generally excluded are the following: buy-outs, expansions of existing companies, roll-ups, real estate syndications, tax shelters, franchise-based outlets, licensing agreements for distribution in a different geographical area, and spin-outs from existing corporations.

-Ventures focused on licensing technologies from universities and/or research labs is encouraged assuming there has been no previous commercialization.
+Ventures focused on licensing technologies from universities or research labs are encouraged assuming there has been no previous competing commercialization of the technology on which the venture is based.
 Key in these types of ventures is demonstrating significant added value to the technology through the efforts of the management team.

 All ventures must be seeking outside equity capital.